JuliaSymbolics/Metatheory.jl/README.md

 @areequal t (3*4) 12

 # Let's see a more complex example: extracting the
-# smallest equivalent expression, basing from a
+# smallest equivalent expression, from a
 # trivial mathematics theory
 distrib = @theory begin
 	a * (b + c) => (a * b) + (a * c)